Network Expansion and Connectivity

 RF Transceivers: these devices are used to transmit video or voice data over a wireless medium.
 Commonly used for satellite communication, radio transmission, and ITE/WiMax/WLAN networks.
 The radio transceiver works by silencing the receiver when it is transmitting.
 There is an electronic switch that facilitates the connection of both the receiver and transmitter on the same antenna.
 The switch protects the receiver from damage that may be caused by the transmitter output.

-Fiber Optic Transceivers: Also referred to as optical modules or fiber optical transceivers.
-Used to transmit data in fiber optic technology.
+Fiber Optic Transceivers: Also referred to as optical modules or fibre optical transceivers.
+Used to transmit data in fibre optic technology.
 The network must also have electronic components to encode or decode data into light signals.

 Ethernet Transceivers: Basically used to connect electronic devices in a network so that they are able to transmit and receive data.
 It is also referred to as a media access unit (MAU).
 The best application of these transceivers is in the specification of IEEE 802.3 and Ethernet.
 Ethernet transceivers will detect a collision, provide Ethernet interface processing, convert digital data, and provide access to the network.